A guide to the pseudo HTML on Elftown

 Inserting other elements

-There are three "elements" you can insert into your text: images, rating boxes and horizontal rulers.
+There are four "elements" you can insert into your text: images, rating boxes sounds or videos, and horizontal rulers.

 Inserting an image